Protection against deadly heartworm (Dirofilaria)

 Transparency is important for ROLDA, as well as showing gratitude to our dedicated supporters.

-Individual donations are listed on the right column.
+Individual donations are listed in the right column.
 When you make a donation directly on this page, your name and the amount will appear automatically.
-If you send a check or wire a donation marked “for doghouse campaign”, we will add your donation manually.
-In case you don’t see your name and amount donated listed, please send us an email at email@example.com
+If you send a check or wire a donation marked “for protection against deadly heartworm”, we will add your donation manually.
+In case you don’t see your name and amount donated listed, please send us an email at firstname.lastname@example.org